 — Erik Davis (@ErikDavis) August 20, 2019

-According to the sources previously mentioned, Kevin Fiege either will be out, or is already out as producer on future Spider-Man projects.
+According to the sources previously mentioned, Kevin Fiege either will be out or is already out as a producer on future Spider-Man projects.
 This also means that the MCU will make no further reference or acknowledgment of Spider-Man and any of the characters in those films and reverse for Sony’s future Tom Holland Spidey flicks.

 As of now, social media is in a frenzy under the guise that the deal has been done, though other sources like Variety are reporting that negotiations are underway.